Locations:

 • Problems concentrating, remembering things, reasoning or making decisions.

-In severe cases, people with this disorder have thoughts about harming themselves or their unborn baby.
+In severe cases, people with this disorder have thoughts about harming themselves or the developing fetus.
 If you have self-harm thoughts or thoughts of suicide, call the Suicide and Crisis Lifeline at 988.
 This national network of local crisis centers provides 24/7 free and confidential emotional support to people in suicidal crisis or emotional distress.

 Advertisement